When do applications open?

 I am sharing sensitive information with DairyNZ, how will my data be protected?

 If I am approved by DairyNZ, is it guaranteed my migrant worker(s) will get a visa and enter NZ?

 No. DairyNZ is not responsible for issuing any visas.
-Our role is to confirm that employers and migrant worker(s) meet the criteria of the class border exception.
+Our role is to confirm that employers and migrant worker(s) meet the criteria provided to us by government of the class border exception.
 If a migrant worker fails other steps of the visa process (e.g. a medical) then the visa application could be declined.

 What information will be shared by DairyNZ and MPI with Immigration New Zealand?

 Your name and contact details, your potential employee’s (and their families) name, date of birth, citizenship/nationality and passport numbers.

 What do I do if the DairyNZ job descriptions do not align exactly with the role we have on offer?

 We suggest you note any variations in your letter of offer to the potential employee.

 How many hours of work do the salaries for the Herd Manager and Assistant Manager categories cover?